 MEYER VINER (MEIR WIENER) (December 31, 1893-September 1941)

-His books include: Ele faleks untergang (Ele Falek’s downfall), a novel (Kharkov, 1929), 177 pp.; editor of Y. aksenfelds verk (Israel Aksenfeld’s work) (Kiev, 1931); Problemes fun folkloristik, zamlung (Problems of folklore, collection), vol. 1 (Kharkov, 1932), 191 pp., vol. 2 (Moscow, 1936), 191 pp.; Problemes fun kritik (Problems of criticism), co-authored with A. Gurshteyn (Moscow, 1933), 269 pp.; Kolev ashkenazi (Kolev Ashkenazi), a novel (Moscow, 1934), 167 pp., second edition (Moscow, 1938), republished in installments in Folks-shtime (Voice of the people) in Warsaw (1958); Etyudn vegn mendelen in di zekhtsiker un zibetsiker yorn (Studies of Mendele in the 1860s and 1870s), with M. Zaretski (Moscow, 1936), 272 pp.; Di genarte velt, komedye fun an umbakante avtor inem tsveytn yortsendik funem nayntstn yorhundert (The cheated world, a comedy by an unknown author in the second decade of the nineteenth century) (Moscow, 1940), 127 pp.; Tsu der geshikhte fun der yidisher literatur in 19th yorhundert (On the history of Yiddish literature in the nineteenth century) (Kiev, 1940), 454 pp., second edition in two volumes (New York, 1945), 361 pp. and 378 pp.; Vegn sholem aleykhems humor (On Sholem Aleichem’s humor) (Moscow, 1941), 87 pp. The almanac Sovetish (Soviet) 2 (Moscow, 1935) included an unfinished novel by Viner, entitled Baym mitllendishn yam (At the Mediterranean Sea).
+His books include: Ele faleks untergang, a novel (Kharkov: Ukrainian State Publishers, 1929), 177 pp.; editor of Y. aksenfelds verk (Israel Aksenfeld’s work) (Kiev: Literatur un kunst, 1931); Problemes fun folkloristik, zamlung, vol. 1 (Kharkov: Ukrainian State Publishers for National Minorities, 1932), 191 pp., vol. 2 (Moscow, 1936), 191 pp.; Problemes fun kritik (Problems of criticism), co-authored with Arn Gurshteyn (Moscow: Emes, 1933), 269 pp.; Kolev Ashkenazi, a novel (Moscow: Emes, 1934), 167 pp., second edition (Moscow: Emes, 1938), republished in installments in Folks-shtime (Voice of the people) in Warsaw (1958); Etyudn vegn mendelen in di zekhtsiker un zibetsiker yorn (Studies of Mendele in the 1860s and 1870s) (Moscow: Emes, 1935), 198 pp.; Fragn fun der yidisher shprakh (Questions of the Yiddish language) (Moscow: Emes, 1938), 273 pp., with Ayzik Zaretski; Di genarte velt, komedye fun an umbakante avtor inem tsveytn yortsendik funem nayntstn yorhundert (The cheated world, a comedy by an unknown author in the second decade of the nineteenth century) (Moscow: Emes, 1940), 127 pp.; Tsu der geshikhte fun der yidisher literatur in 19th yorhundert (Kiev: Ukrainian State Publishers for National Minorities, 1940), 454 pp., second edition in two volumes (New York, 1945), 361 pp. and 378 pp.; Vegn sholem aleykhems humor (On Sholem Aleichem’s humor) (Moscow: Emes, 1941), 87 pp. The almanac Sovetish (Soviet) 2 (Moscow, 1935) included his unfinished novel by Viner, entitled Baym mitllendishn yam.